Mixing times for the TASEP on the circle: Coalescence of geodesics in periodic environments

-be the set of $\mathbf{(N,k)}$\textbf{-periodic translates}, and we define the path for all sites $v \preceq u$.
-Note that the supremum in \eqref{def:PeriodicPath} is attained almost surely for some unique $w^{\ast}$ as we have only finitely many points $w\in \TR(v)$ with $w \succeq u$. \\
+be the set of $\mathbf{(N,k)}$\textbf{-periodic translates}, and we define the lattice path for all pairs of sites $v \succeq u$.
+Note that the supremum in \eqref{def:PeriodicPath} is attained almost surely for some unique $w^{\ast}$ as we have finitely many points $w\in \TR(v)$ with $w \succeq u$.
+Similarly, for all pairs of sites $v \succeq u$, we define the lattice path With a slight abuse of notation, we refer to $\Gamma_{u,v}$ and $\Gamma_{u,v}^{\prime}$ as \textbf{point-to-set and set-to-point geodesics}, respectively.
+We will in the following focus on $\Gamma_{u,v}$ to simplify notations, but all statements apply for the path $\Gamma_{u,v}^{\prime}$ mutatis mutandis; see also Remark \ref{rem:GammaReverse}. \\